-Is less ‘baggage’ really more?
+Is traveling with less ‘baggage’ really more?

 Take a close(r) look at our Europe packing list and tips.

-And, almost everyone always overpacks.
+And yet, almost everyone always overpacks.

 Our ‘best’ packing tip for Europe: “Pack as lightly as you can.”

 Choosing a smaller suitcase can also prevent you from bringing way too much.
 Most agree that the best way to ensure that all of your garments fit into your suitcase is to fold everything nicely.
 Additionally, you can tightly roll each piece of clothing and pack them into your suitcase, providing more overall space and organization in your luggage.
 “Think of packing your bag as if it were a puzzle.”

 If Tetris is not your game, packing cubes are an excellent option.
 They come in a variety of colors, sizes and styles for your unique needs.
 They help keep everything separated (even clean from dirty), organized by clothing type, and further compress the clothing, creating more space in your bag.